Is Far-Infrared Radiative Heating Safe?

 Infrared radiation is mostly responsible for generating heat.
 When we stand underneath the sun it is the far infrared radiation that makes us feel warm.
 Infrared radiation is also broken down into three specific bandwidths A-B-C with A being the most energy intensive and C being the least.

-For Infrared A Radiation or NIR(Near Infrared Radiation) there is still an ongoing debate on the overall safety/health effects associated with prolonged exposure to this type of radiation with some even suggesting that sunblocks should also be designed to protect against this type of radiation instead of only UV.
+For Infrared A Radiation or NIR (Near Infrared Radiation) there is still an ongoing debate on the overall safety/health effects associated with prolonged exposure to this type of radiation with some even suggesting that sunblocks should also be designed to protect against this type of radiation instead of only UV.

-Infrared A Radiation is commonly experienced by people working near extremely high temperature environments (200c+) such as ovens, furnaces, or other industrial applications.
+Infrared A Radiation is commonly experienced by people working near extremely high temperature environments (200°C+) such as ovens, furnaces, or other industrial applications.
 However, once you reach the B/C spectrum of the infrared spectrum also known as Far Infrared Radiation (3-25um), the negative health implications are virtually nonexistent.
-This can largely be attributed to the decreased total energy capacity of these waves.
-This in turn makes Far-Infrared Radiative Heating very safe.
+In fact, there is evidence supporting the health benefits of the infrared radiation spectrum, which is utilized in the medical field for various treatments.
+These treatments include:

 What About Full Surface Radiative Heating Films?